Aquarium of Western Australia

-The Aquarium of Western Australia (AQWA) is a privately owned aquarium in Hillarys, Western Australia.
-Located approximately 20 km north-west of Perth City, it is a popular attraction for tourists and locals alike.
+The Aquarium of Western Australia (AQWA) (Note: Pronounced /ˈækwə/ “aqua”) is a privately owned aquarium in Hillarys, Western Australia.
+Located approximately 20 km north-west of Perth at Hillarys Boat Harbour, it is a popular attraction for both tourists and locals, having attracted over 9.6 million visitors as of July 2026.

-AQWA was Australia's largest aquarium when it opened and still possesses Australia's largest single aquarium and underwater tunnel, the 3 million litre Shipwreck Coast exhibit.
+AQWA was Australia's largest aquarium when it opened and still possesses Australia's largest single aquarium and underwater tunnel, the 3 million-litre Shipwreck Coast exhibit.
+As of 2025, AQWA houses over 45 unique displays showcasing native Western Australian marine life and living corals, many of which are endemic to WA's waters.

 History

 The aquarium opened on 13 April 1988 as Underwater World, Perth.
 It was acquired by the current owners, Coral World International and Morris Kahn, in 1991, and changed its name to AQWA - The Aquarium of Western Australia on 1 January 2001.

-AQWA (then Underwater World, Perth) opened with only a handful of aquariums, including the feature walk-through aquarium which has been listed as one of the largest aquariums in the world.
+Underwater World opened with only a handful of aquariums, including the feature walk-through aquarium which has been listed as one of the largest aquariums in the world.

-In 1992, following unsuccessful attempts by the defunct Atlantis Marine Park to rehabilitate three of its previously captive dolphins to the wild; a new sea pen was constructed at Underwater World to provide the dolphins a new home.
-They later died due to unknown causes (possibly stress) and in 1999 the sea pen was removed.
+In 1992, following unsuccessful attempts by the defunct Atlantis Marine Park to rehabilitate three of its previously captive dolphins to the wild, a new sea pen was constructed at Underwater World to provide the dolphins a new home.
+While at the aquarium, two calves were born to the dolphins but did not survive.
+After residing at the aquarium for several years, all three dolphins died suddenly in December 1999; an investigation later found that two of the dolphins had died from poisoning, however authorities were not able to determine the source of the poison.
+The sea pen was later removed.
+The aquarium also formerly hosted seals in their own enclosure.

-Today in 2023, AQWA houses over 45 unique displays which showcase only native Western Australian marine life and living corals, many of which are endemic to WA's waters.
+The aquarium experienced a decline in visitor numbers between 2012 and 2018, but saw record attendance since the COVID-19 pandemic.

+In January 2026, the aquarium announced a $13 million expansion and redevelopment that will include a new large aquarium, new exhibits, a 125-seat cinema, and a new multi-purpose facility to house the aquarium's conservation and rehabilitation programs.
+The redevelopment is expected to be completed by 2027.